-EC2.
-Keep aware of and comply with updates to national and local Government guidance, advice and legislative changes.
+7.2.
+Keep aware of and comply with updates to national and local Government guidance, advice and legislative changes;

-Purpose of clause: To ensure providers can maintain compliance with all guidance and regulation.
+Purpose: To ensure they can maintain compliance with all guidance and regulation.

-Guidance: There is an additional expectation that, at times of exceptional circumstances, providers should keep themselves abreast of all appropriate guidance on a regular basis.
-Manchester Student Homes will try to assist in that process by providing updates but this should not be relied upon as the sole source of information.
+Guidance: There is an additional expectation that at times of exceptional circumstances providers should keep themselves abreast of all appropriate guidance on a regular basis.
+MSH will try to assist in that process by providing updates but this should not be relied upon as the sole source of information.

-EC3.
-Ensure that tenants are advised of updates to national and local Government guidance, advice and legislative changes where it impacts their tenancy.
+7.3.
+Ensure that tenants are advised of updates to national and local Government guidance, advice and legislative changes where it impacts on their tenancy:

-Purpose of clause: To ensure tenants can maintain compliance with all guidance and regulation and are aware of any impacts on their provider's ability to comply with previously agreed procedures.
+Purpose: To ensure their tenants can maintain compliance with all guidance and regulation and they are aware of any impacts on their provider's ability to comply with previously agreed procedures.

-Guidance: Once changes are known, where they impact on the tenant/s, they should be communicated as quickly as possible.
+Guidance: Once changes are known, where they impact on the tenant, they should be communicated as quickly as possible.
 The method of communication should be such that there is confidence it will be received and the importance understood.

-EC4.
-Ensure that procedures to allow occupation of the property fully comply with all national and local Government guidance, advice and legislative changes.
+7 4 Ensure that procedures to allow occupation the property fully comply with all national and local Government guidance, advice and legislative changes:

-Purpose of clause: To ensure that procedures for the occupation of the property comply with all guidance and regulation.
+Purpose: To ensure that procedures for the occupation of the property comply with all guidance and regulation.

-Guidance: Providers are familiar with all appropriate advice and guidance and this has been communicated to the tenants in a timely fashion to ensure this can be complied with (on the understanding that such advice is issued with sufficient time to allow the provider to comply).
+Guidance: Ensure you are familiar with all appropriate and quidance this advice and communicated to the tenants in a timely fashion to ensure this can be complied with (on understanding that such advice with is issued sufficient time to allow you to comply).

-EC5.
-Ensure that the condition of the property at the commencement of the tenancy is such to comply with all national and local Government guidance, advice and legislative changes as well as potential tenant anxieties.
+7.5.
+Ensure that the condition of the property at the commencement of the tenancy is such to comply with all national and local Government guidance, advice and legislative changes as well as potential tenant anxieties;

-Purpose of clause: To ensure that the property has been appropriately presented, taking into account how the exceptional circumstance event will have impacted the incoming tenants' concerns and expectations.
+Purpose: To ensure that the property has been appropriately presented taking into account how the exceptional circumstance event will have impacted on the incoming tenant's concerns and expectations.

-Guidance: Providers are familiar with all appropriate advice and guidance, and this has been communicated to the tenants to manage their expectations.
-Where appropriate measures to advise tenants in a timely fashion have not been employed, providers should communicate with their tenants openly and courteously where occupation may be delayed and seek to obtain a mutually acceptable solution to any issue.
+Guidance: Ensure you are familiar with all appropriate and advice and guidance and this has been communicated to the tenants to manage their expectations.
+Where appropriate measures have not been able to be employed to advise tenants in a timely fashion, communicate with them openly and courteously where occupation may be delayed and seek to obtain a mutually acceptable solution to any issue.

-EC6.
-Comply with all reasonable measures to control the event that has caused the exceptional circumstances (including in relation to maintenance, repairs and viewings).
+7.6.
+Comply with all reasonable measures to control the event that has caused the exceptional circumstances (including in relation to maintenance, repairs and viewings);

-Purpose of clause: To ensure that procedures for managing the tenancy fully comply with all guidance and regulation.
+Purpose: To ensure that procedures for managing the tenancy fully comply with all guidance and regulation.

-Guidance: Providers are familiar with all appropriate advice and guidance, stay updated during the course of the tenancy and that these are communicated to the tenants to manage their expectations.
+Guidance: Ensure you are familiar with all appropriate and advice and guidance and keep updated during the course of the tenancy and these are communicated to the tenants to manage their expectations.

-Ec7.
-Ensure that tenants are informed in a timely fashion to any changes in internal protocols and procedures where it impacts on their tenancy.
+7.7.
+Ensure that tenants are informed in a timely fashion to any changes in internal protocols and procedures where it impacts on their tenancy;

-Purpose of clause: To ensure tenants' expectations and understanding of how the event will impact their tenancy is fully transparent.
+Purpose: To ensure tenant's expectations and understanding of how the event will impact on their tenancy is fully transparent.